• What is Copywriting?

 4. Keep All Ideas on the Table to Start

 Try not to rein in your ideas too much at this point.
-Especially at the beginning of your concepting session, you’re really just throwing out anything you can come up with.
-Don’t be worried that an idea isn’t a good one, just get it out there.
-You want to start with big, wild, push-the-boundaries ideas and then hone them in later in your session.
+You’re really just throwing out anything you can come up with, especially at the beginning of your concepting session.
+Don’t be worried that an idea isn’t a good one—just get it out there.
+You want to start with big, wild, push-the-boundaries ideas and then fine-tune them later in your session.

 At the very least, at this point you should have some interesting ideas.
 More likely, though, these questions will have helped you to pursue a few tangents and generate more and more ideas.